Suspiria: Unfilmed remake

 It was announced through MTV in 2008 that a remake of Suspiria was in production, to be directed by David Gordon Green, who directed films such as Undertow and Pineapple Express.
 The announcement was met with hostility by some, including Argento himself.
 The film was to be produced by Italian production company First Sun.
 In August 2008, it was reported that Natalie Portman and Annette Savitch's Handsome Charlie Films were set to produce the remake, and that Portman would play the lead role.
 The project was also announced to be produced by Marco Morabito and Luca Guadagnino.
 After a period of no news in which it was thought that the remake attempt had failed, Green said in August 2011 that he was still trying to remake the film.
 It was announced on 15 May 2012 that actress Isabelle Fuhrman would be cast as the lead.
 Later that year, however, the planned remake was put on hold.
 In January 2013, Green revealed that it might never happen due to legal issues.
 In April 2014, Green admitted the remake was too expensive to make during the "found-footage boom", and thus the film was ultimately not made.

 In April 2015, an English-language television series based on the film—along with a series based on Sergio Corbucci's Django (1966)—was announced as being developed by Atlantique Productions and Cattleya.
-Both series were set to consist of twelve 50-minute long episodes, with the possibility of multiple seasons.
+Both series were set to consist of a dozen 50-minute-long episodes, with the possibility of multiple seasons.

 2018 film

-In September 2015, Italian director Gianluca Guadagnino announced at the 72nd Venice Film Festival that he would direct a new version of Suspiria, with the intention of using the cast of his film A Bigger Splash (Tilda Swinton, Matthias Schoenaerts, Ralph Fiennes, and Dakota Johnson).
-In the lead-up to filing, Johnson stated that she was undertaking ballet training to prepare.
+In September 2015, Italian director Luca Guadagnino announced at the 72nd Venice Film Festival that he would direct a new version of Suspiria, with the intention of using the cast of his film A Bigger Splash (Tilda Swinton, Matthias Schoenaerts, Ralph Fiennes, and Dakota Johnson).
+In the lead-up to filming, Johnson stated that she was undertaking ballet training to prepare.
 On 23 November 2015, Guadagnino revealed shooting would begin in August 2016.
 In October 2016, it was announced that Chloë Grace Moretz would co-star, alongside Johnson and Swinton.
 The film finished shooting on 10 March 2017 in Berlin.
 The film was described by Guadagnino as an "homage" to the 1977 film rather than a direct remake.
-Guadagnino's version is set in Berlin circa 1977 (the year in which Argento's film was released), with a thematic focus on "the uncompromising force of motherhood."
+Guadagnino's version is set in Berlin circa 1977 (the year in which Argento's film was released), with a thematic focus on "the uncompromising force of motherhood".